 By using a “I saw your post on LinkedIn” approach, you can target people who are talking about your topic:

-You’ll ensure high performance campaigns.
+This will guarantee high performance campaigns.

 The only disadvantage of this technique is that it can be quite time consuming to set up, you don’t know exactly what prospects are talking about and volumes on niche hashtags are often quite low.